Black friend defends shooter of Florida teen

-SANFORD, Florida George Zimmerman is not a racist and cried for days after shooting dead a black Florida teenager, a black, longtime friend of Zimmerman said on Sunday in a sympathetic portrayal of a man maligned by critics as a trigger-happy bigot.
+SANFORD, Florida George Zimmerman cried for days in remorse after shooting dead a black Florida teenager, a family friend of Zimmerman said on Sunday, offering a sympathetic portrayal of the man at the focal point of a national uproar.

 Zimmerman, 28, a white Hispanic, shot Trayvon Martin, 17, in what he said was self defense during an altercation in the gated community Zimmerman was watching on February 26 in Sanford, Florida.
-After attracting little notice initially, the case gained widespread attention, sparking protests and renewing a national debate about race.
+After barely going noticed for weeks, the case has triggered protests and renewed a national discussion about race.

 "He couldn't stop crying.
 He's a caring human being," Joe Oliver, 53, a former television news reporter and anchor in Orlando who has known Zimmerman for several years, told Reuters in a telephone interview.

-Oliver's wife is a close friend of Zimmerman's mother in law, who told him Zimmerman cried for days in remorse after the shooting.
-He also spoke directly with Zimmerman on Saturday.

 "I mean, he took a man's life and he has no idea what to do about it.
-He's extremely remorseful about it," Oliver said.
+He's extremely remorseful about it," Oliver said, relating stories told to his mother-in-law, a close friend of Zimmerman's wife.

 "I'm a black male and all that I know is that George has never given me any reason whatsoever to believe he has anything against people of color," Oliver said.